-The Universal Installer automatically installs browser extensions for Internet Explorer, Firefox, and Chrome.
-Once you have installed it you must create a LastPass account and choose a Master Password to access LastPass.
+The Universal Installer automatically installs browser extensions for Internet Explorer, Firefox, and Chrome (where present).
+Once installed, you must create a LastPass account and choose a Master Password to access LastPass.

 Tip: create a strong master password and don’t set up a password hint!
 If you worry you might forget it, write the password down and store it in a safe deposit box.